 Your experience may vary.
-Sometimes one can get used library editions for low-cost–other times not so much.
+Sometimes one can get used library editions for low-cost.

 - State Census Records by Ann S. Lainhart